Safe Routes to School National Partnership

 The Safe Routes to School National Partnership’s mission is to advance safe walking and bicycling to and from schools, and in daily life, to improve the health and well-being of America’s children and to foster the creation of livable, sustainable communities.

-The National Partnership is managed by a staff and governed by a Steering Committee comprised of organizations and agencies that have been developing Safe Routes to School programs and initiatives at local, state and national levels.
-Our hundreds of partners utilize their communication channels to spread the word about Safe Routes to School opportunities, news, challenges and collaborations.
+The National Partnership is managed by a staff, and our hundreds of partners utilize their communication channels to spread the word about Safe Routes to School opportunities, news, challenges and collaborations.
 The National Partnership includes such partner affiliates as the AARP, the American Heart Association, the PTA and Active Living By Design.

 Since 2005, PeopleForBikes’ long-standing support and leadership have been the foundation from which the Safe Routes to School National Partnership has grown into a leading entity for active transportation and healthy community design in the movement to reduce childhood obesity.
 PeopleForBikes hosted the National Partnership from 2005 to 2014, providing initial funding and generous grants for ongoing general operating support.
 The National Partnership gained independent non-profit status in 2014, and we value the continuing support and generosity of PeopleForBikes as a partner.